 To the University of Michigan Campus Community:

-Many members of the University community have asked about their rights and responsibilities, as public employees, in campaigning for or against a candidate or ballot initiative.
-We have developed the following information to help you understand the many activities in which you may engage, either as private citizens or as members of our campus community, as well as those in which you may not engage if using University resources.
+Many members of the University community have asked about their rights and responsibilities, as state employees, in campaigning for or against a candidate or ballot initiative.
+We have developed the following information to help you understand the many activities in which you may engage, either as private citizens or as members of our campus community, as well as those for which University resources cannot be used, under Michigan law.

-First, Michigan law does not in any way restrict individuals, including those who are members of the University community, from participating fully in political activities, provided they are acting on their own behalf and using their personal time and resources.
+First, individuals, including those who are members of the University community, may participate fully in political activities, provided they are acting on their own behalf and using their personal time and resources.
 However, Section 57 of the Michigan Campaign Finance Act prohibits public bodies and anyone acting for a public body from using public resources to support or oppose a candidate or the qualification, defeat, or passage of a ballot proposal.

 Thus, if public resources are not involved, faculty, staff, and students have great leeway to engage in political activities.
 Here are some examples of the kinds of activities in which faculty, staff, and students may engage as individuals on their own time, provided they do not use University resources and do not say or imply they are acting on behalf of the University: